getgrit/stdlib/.grit/patterns/js/replaceAll_to_replace.md

 Replaces `replaceAll` with `replace`, when have regex pattern.

-The string method replaceAll is not supported in all versions of javascript, and is not supported by older browser versions.
-Consider using replace() with a regex as the first argument instead like mystring.replace(/bad/g, "good") instead of mystring.replaceAll("bad", "good")
+The `replaceAll` string method may not be supported in all JavaScript versions and older browsers.
+It is advisable to use the `replace()` method with a regular expression as the first argument.
+For example, use `mystring.replace(/bad/g, "good") `instead of `mystring.replaceAll("bad", "good")`

 - [reference](https://discourse.threejs.org/t/replaceall-is-not-a-function/14585)